 6. St Patrick was said to have proclaimed that everyone should have a drop of the “hard stuff” on his feast day after chastising an innkeeper who served a short measure of whiskey.
 In the custom known as “drowning the shamrock”, the shamrock that has been worn on a lapel or hat is put in the last drink of the evening.

-7. Popular Irish toasts on St Patrick’s Day, include: may the roof above us never fall in, and may we friends beneath it never fall out.
+7. Popular Irish toasts on St Patrick’s Day, include: may the roof above us never fall in, and may us friends beneath it never fall out.

 8. St. Patrick’s Day was first celebrated in America in Boston, Massachusetts, in 1737.
 Around 34 million modern Americans claim Irish ancestry.